-The science around the Big Bang and one-time inflation is generally good work, even if it was blinkered, and it won’t be difficult for scientists to reframe the theories, models, and measurements towards a galaxy-local process.
-Furthermore, scientists have a laboratory to observe the intermittent and ongoing Planck plasma jets and galaxy-local bangs and galaxy-local inflation events dispersed throughout the universe in active galactic nuclei (AGN) supermassive black holes (SMBH) and possibly other high energy objects and events.
+The science around the Big Bang and one-time inflation is generally good work, even if it was blinkered.
+It won’t be difficult for scientists to reframe their theories, models, and measurements towards a galaxy-local process.
+Furthermore, scientists have a laboratory to observe the intermittent and ongoing Planck plasma jets and galaxy-local bangs and galaxy-local inflation events throughout the universe in active galactic nuclei (AGN) supermassive black holes (SMBH) and possibly other high energy objects and events.

 NPQG solves the same problems as the Big Bang and one-time inflation theory.
 NPQG makes different predictions.
 NPQG has none of the weaknesses of the Big Bang and one-time inflation theories.

 - There was no big bang as conceived by GR-QM era physicists.

 - Since there was no big bang, there was no one-time cosmic inflation.

 - The inflation concept can be repurposed to be galaxy-local, and it occurs in high energy events where Planck particles are exposed and Planck plasma emerges as a powerful jet or bang.
 A typical source of inflation is an AGN SMBH.